1delta-DAO/docs/api/margin-close.md

 - `amountInMaximum` (`uint256`): The maximum amount of collateral tokens allowed to be used.

 **Returns:** `uint256`: The amount of collateral tokens used for the swap.

 ---

+### Functions to repay the full loan or withdraw the full position

+The following functions allow a dust-free repayment of loans or withdrawal from a collateral position.

+---